pmean/build-website/text/14/phase-ii.md

 make a power calculation.
 Even if there is a research hypothesis, it may be a mistake to conduct a power calculation.
-The sample size might be fine for your research hypothesis, but it could still be woefully inadequate for finding an optimal dose, which you might feel is  far more important for your Phase II trial.
+The sample size might be fine for your research hypothesis, but it could still be woefully inadequate for finding an optimal dose, which you might feel isï¿½ far more important for your Phase II trial.

 Now you and I will often rely on power calculations to justify our